Pomax/react-onoutsideevent/README.md

+# This repository is still in development, pending a release of stable code.

+---

 # An onOutsideEvent mixin for React components

 This is a React mixin that you can add to your React components if you want to have them listen for events that occur somewhere in the document, outside of the element itself (for instance, if you need to hide a menu when people click anywhere else on your page).